hojinYang/spotify_recSys_challenge_2018/readme.md

 our system generates a list of recommended tracks to a new playlist(not in the training set).

 * Not only tracks but also artists are used to construct latent representation of playlists.
-This allows robust recommendation for a playlist of songs occur in very few playlists.
+This allows robust recommendation for a playlist of tracks occur in very few playlists.

 ## Development Environment
 * Python Anaconda v4.4.10